KaitlyAguilar/League-of-Legends-Analysis/README.md

 # Hypothesis Testing

+*We will be analyzing a different question than the previous one*

 Null hypothesis : The mean number of kills by winning teams is the same as the mean number of kills by non-winning teams

-Alternative hypothesis : The mean number of kills by winning teams is different than the mean number of kills by non-winning teams
+Alternative hypothesis : The mean number of kills by winning teams is greater than the mean number of kills by non-winning teams

 Test stat:  Difference in Means
+* I chose the difference in means because we are using quantitative data and we have direction in our hypothesis.

+p-value: 0.0
+* I did 1000 simulations

 Significance level: 0.05
+* I chose this significance level because it it standard